kC0d3/RentYourHome/README.md

 ## About The Project

-This project for make a web application which is for landlords and tenants able to register and make advertisement for renting houses.
-They are able to attach pictures and details about the residence.
-Registered users capable to apply for ads and also make one.
-Admins can approve the advertisements prevent false ads appear.
-Just those ads appear which accepted by one of the admins.
+This project is a web application designed for landlords and tenants to create and browse rental advertisements.
+Users can register, post property listings with images and detailed descriptions, and also apply for existing rental offers.
+To ensure quality and prevent false or misleading ads, all listings must be reviewed and approved by an admin before they become visible on the platform.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>